vkbo/novelWriter/docs/source/usage_writing.rst

 .. tip::
-   If you don't like auto-replacement, all symbols inserted by this feature are also available in the :guilabel:`Insert` menu, and via convenient :ref:`a_kb_ins`.
-You may also be using a `Compose Key`_ setup, which means you may not need the auto-replace feature.
+   If you don't like auto-replacement, all symbols inserted by this feature are also available in the :guilabel:`Insert` menu, and via :ref:`a_kb_ins`.
+You may also be using a `Compose Key`_ setup, which means you may not need the auto-replace feature at all.

 The editor is able to replace two and three hyphens with short and long dashes, triple points with ellipsis, and replace straight single and double quotes with user-defined quote symbols.
 It will